TheBigKahuna353/PygameUI/README.md

 # PygameUI
 UI widgets for pygame

-Currently have button and textbox
+Currently have button, textbox and checkbox

 # - Button